 Evaluation criteria include (but are not limited to) academic qualifications (such as GPA), demonstrated interest in cybersecurity, and eligibility for a U.S. security clearance (required for post-scholarship employment).

 A complete application requires the following:

-- A resume that includes work experience, key skills, honors, and awards
+- A resume that includes education, work experience, key skills, honors, and awards

 - Contact information for two references, at least one of whom is a faculty member.
 We do not need letters from your references as part of the application, just their contact information.
 The application has a space to provide this information.